AUo959/zip_wizard/replit.md

-# ZIP Wizard v2.2.6b - Quantum-Enhanced Code Archive Analyzer
+# ZIP Wizard v2.2.6b - Universal File Processing Wizard

 ## Overview

-This is a quantum-inspired full-stack web application that allows users to upload code archives (ZIP files) and provides intelligent code analysis with advanced observer logic and symbolic threading.
-The application extracts files from uploaded archives, analyzes the code using NLP-like techniques, tracks all system events through an observer service, and presents the results through an interactive file browser with syntax highlighting, metadata analysis, and a comprehensive status dashboard.
+This is a quantum-inspired full-stack web application that provides comprehensive file processing capabilities for ANY file type - not just ZIP archives.
+The application handles documents, images, videos, code files, databases, and more with intelligent parsing and analysis.
+It features advanced observer logic, symbolic threading, circuit breaker protection, and presents results through an interactive file browser with syntax highlighting, metadata analysis, and a comprehensive status dashboard.

 ## User Preferences